giellalt/lang-smj/adjectives-affixes-fst-src.md

  LEXICON ORÁNSSJA  Loan adjectives, not -isk.
 Used without the -lasj.
 Adjectives with attribute same as pred.
 So far only for oránssja.

  LEXICON DEMONSTRATIJVA_LASJ_NO_NORM  Loan adjectives from norwegian/swedish (Not adjectives ending on -isk).
 Words like demonstrativ, transitiv, dupleks, informativ, analog, privat.
 Gives both "demonstratijvva" and "demonstratijvalasj".
-There are two ways of adapting these adjectives, the adding of -lasj isn't okey, because that's a false derivation.
-But GG hasn't decided how these should be handled, so so far both ok.
+Two ways of adapting these adjectives are used, the adding of -lasj isn't okey, because that's a false derivation.
+But GG hasn't decided how these should be handled.
 Looks like noun instead of adjective when adapted without the -lasj ending.
 Attr is in weak grad, used in strong grad ass pred even thou this seems a little bit odd "Værbba l transitijvva".

  LEXICON DEMONSTRATIJVA_LASJ_CMP_INFL